 The potentially responsible parties in such lawsuits include the business or homeowner that owns the hot tub, the company that installed the hot tub, the electricians and/or contractors who were responsible for inspecting, maintaining and operating the hot tub and anyone who was responsible for overseeing and supervising people’s use of the hot tub.

 Hot tub deaths by electrocution statistics

-Between 2002 and 2018, the U.S. Consumer Products Safety Commission reports that there were 47 incidents involving injury or death in hot tubs, pools and spas.
+The U.S. Consumer Products Safety Commission reports that over a 17-year period there were 47 incidents involving injury or death in hot tubs, pools and spas.
 These incidents resulted in 33 fatalities and 33 injuries.